Frequently Asked Questions

 What’s the goal of the SOLAR program?

 Our goal is to provide underrepresented minority students interested in careers in biomolecular research with an opportunity to carry out independent research projects under the guidance of a UNC faculty mentor.
 This intense summer research experience will introduce you to cutting-edge research and will provide you with a realistic view of graduate school and biomedical research careers.
 You will be immersed in the research process, including the design of a research project, methods for conducting controlled experiments, data collection, data analysis, and team-work.
-We will help you develop strong scientific communication skills and you will have the opportunity to present your work in the REU Symposium at the end of the summer.
+We will help you develop strong scientific communication skills and you will have the opportunity to present your work in the UNC Summer Research Symposium at the end of the summer.

 How many summer scholars are accepted each year?